-The ATO have released a statement ahead of the end of the 2021-2022 financial year on the 30th of June 2022 saying that crypto is a key priority for them this tax season.
+Previously, the ATO released a statement ahead of the end of the 2021-2022 financial year on the 30th of June 2022 saying that crypto was a key priority for them last tax season.
+Again ahead of the end of the 2022-2023 financial year, the ATO has once again highlighted Capital Gains Tax as one of their key focuses and specifically called out crypto assets.
 Find out what the ATO said about crypto tax and how to make filing a breeze.

-The ATO has released a statement outlining their priorities ahead of the end of the financial year on the 30th of June 2022 - and crypto is one of them.
+Last year, the ATO released a statement outlining its priorities ahead of the end of the financial year on the 30th of June 2022 - and crypto was one of the key focuses.

-The ATO says with crypto assets as one of their key priorities for this financial year, this will ensure there is an appropriate level of scrutiny on correct reporting.
+The ATO said with crypto assets as one of its key priorities for this financial year, it would ensure there was an appropriate level of scrutiny on correct reporting.

-Mr Loh clarifies that the reason for identifying crypto as one of their key priorities this tax season is as it's one of the areas the ATO commonly sees taxpayers making mistakes.
+Mr. Loh clarified that the reason for identifying crypto as one of the ATO's key priorities last tax season was because it was one of the areas where the ATO commonly sees taxpayers making mistakes.

-This isn't the first time the ATO has focused on crypto - they issued a crypto tax reminder letter in 2021 to around 100,000 taxpayers.
-It is likely many taxpayers will see similar letters this year after the EOFY.
+This wasn't the first time the ATO has focused on crypto - they issued a crypto tax reminder letter in 2021 to around 100,000 taxpayers.

 The ATO is clear not only that crypto is subject to Capital Gains Tax or Income Tax, (learn more about that in our Australia crypto tax guide) but also that investors should keep good records of their crypto investments in case of an audit.
 They recommend using professional tax software - like Koinly - to do so.